otrv4/otrv4/otrv4.md

 After the profile is created, it must be published in a public place, like an untrusted server.

+##### Establishing Versions

+A valid versions string can be created by concatenating supported version numbers together in any order.
+For example, a user who supports versions 3 and 4 will have the version string "43" or "34" in their profile.
+A user who only supports version 4 will have "4".
+Thus, a version string has varying size, and it is represented as a DATA type with its length specified.

+Invalid version strings contain "2" or "1".
+Implementations of OTRv4 have backwards support up to OTR version 3, and thus do not support versions 2 and 1, i.e. "32" and "31"

+##### Version Priority

+OTRv4 addresses version rollback attacks by prioritizing later versions over older versions.
+For example, in the case where both participants support versions 3 and 4, both will default to using 4.
+In another case where one participant only supports version 3 and the other supports version 3 and 4, version 3 will be used.
+Each client should keep track of which versions are more recent and thus prioritize them while processing versions in the DAKE.

 #### Renewing a Profile